Display-Lab/micca-static/README.md

 ## Based on Odin Knowledge Base

 Odin is a Jekyll template for knowledgebases and support sites.
 Please see the [official Jekyll docs](https://jekyllrb.com/docs/) for more info on running, building and editing a Jekyll site.

-*Full documentation is in the works and coming soon*